 - Click Apply.

-Open Recovery Disk Assistant and follow the on screen instructions to create a Recovery HD on the external drive.
+Open Recovery Disk Assistant and follow the on screen instructions to create a Recovery System on the external drive.

 When the Recovery Disk Assistant completes, the new partition will not be visible in the Finder or Disk Utility.
-To access the external Recovery HD, connect the drive, then restart the computer and hold the Option key.
-Select Recovery HD from the Startup Manager.
+To access the external Recovery Disk, connect the drive, then restart the computer and hold the Option key.
+Select your external drive from Startup Manager.

-- If the computer shipped with OS X Lion or Mountain Lion, the external recovery drive you create with this utility should only be used with the system that created it.
+- If your computer came with OS X Lion or OS X Mountain Lion, the external recovery drive you create with this utility should only be used with the computer that created it.
 Other Mac models may not be able to start from this recovery drive.

-- If the system was upgraded using the OS X Lion or OS X Mountain Lion installer purchased from the App Store, the external recovery drive can be used with other similarly-upgraded systems.
+- If your system was upgraded using the OS X Lion or OS X Mountain Lion installer purchased from the App Store, the external recovery drive can be used with other similarly-upgraded systems.